bcgov/aries-vcr/README.md

 - [Technical information for Hyperledger Indy](https://indy.readthedocs.io/en/latest/)

-# Hyperledger Indy Catalyst
+# Hyperledger Aries VCR

 {to be completed}

 ## Motivation

-Indy Catalyst components are designed for several enterprise scenarios:
+Aries VCR components are designed for several enterprise scenarios:

 1. join an existing Hyperledger Indy based network as a entity that can engage in entity to entity communication
 2. establish a credential registry

 Networks require a strategy to get them started.
 This is due to the challenge of creating network effects.
 There are several excellent resources describing what network effect are, why they are important, and techniques to go about creating them.
 Several excellent summaries describing techniques for creating network effects can be found in this [Andreessen Horowitz article](https://a16z.com/2016/03/07/all-about-network-effects/)and in this [NfX article](https://www.nfx.com/post/network-effects-manual).
 Sometimes this problem is referred to as the ["Chicken and Egg Bootstraping problem"](https://blog.creandum.com/the-chicken-and-the-egg-bootstrapping-a-network-b1165b3a5c47).

-## Who is Indy Catalyst For
+## Who is Aries VCR For

-Indy Catalyst components:
+Aries VCR components:

 - use standard enterprise and Internet technologies;
 - implement common integration patterns to minimize effort to adopt; and,